 How Can Your Podiatrist Aid With Recovery?

 An initial assessment with a podiatrist is required to obtain an accurate diagnosis.
-An ultrasound or x-ray image is normally used to ascertain the severity and type of fracture to guide the appropriate clinical treatment.
+An ultrasound or x-ray image is normally used to ascertain the severity and type of fracture to guide the appropriate podiatric intervention.

-Depending on the nature of the fracture and the results of your diagnosis, one or more of the following treatments may be performed:
+Depending on the nature of the fracture and the results of your diagnosis, one or more of the following approaches may be utilised: